bornman-nick/quantum-state-and-process-tomography/README.md

 * scipy=1.12
 * matplotlib=3.9

+## Further development

+* Compute the process and gate fidelity, given the experimental $\chi$ and a unitary representing an ideal version of the process.

+## Issues

+* Check whether the $\chi$ matrix needs to be unitary, and investigate under what conditions finding the Kraus operators, given $\chi$, will fail (as encapsulated in the `compute_kaus_operators` function).

 ## License

 This project was written for use at Fermilab; the [Apache License 2.0](https://github.com/bornman-nick/quantum-state-and-process-tomography/blob/main/LICENSE) license applies.